 Here are the most common types of interest rates you find on credit cards:

-Promotional interest rate.
+- Promotional interest rate.
 Many credit card companies offer new customers a promotional interest rates for purchases and/or balance transfers.
 This promotional interest rate is only available for a limited time; with the standard interest rate applying after that.
-For example, a card may offer you 0% interest on balance transfers for the first 12 months.
-If you don’t pay off the balance transfer during the first 12 months, the standard rate for balance transfers will apply to the debt.
+For example, a card may offer you 0% interest on balance transfers for an introductory period.
+If you don’t pay off the balance transfer during that period months, the standard rate for balance transfers will apply to the debt.

 Even the smallest difference in credit card interest rates can have a huge impact on your account costs.
 So when you are looking for a new card, make sure you compare both the standard and promotional interest rates to help you find one that suits your needs.